 And remember, t-shirt designs are representative of the larger market that helps you sell anything and everything related to innovative designs – e.g. laptop skins, tattoo designs,, logos, icons, etc.

 2. Sell your physical product

 You don’t get satisfied with digital products and cheap imitations you say?
-Then, why not use online market as a front for your physical products?
+Then, why not use the online market as a front for your physical products?

 - Just take images of your physical products like paintings, sculptures, paper models, etc. and put them for sale.
-You can do it on ebay by yourself, or let Amazon handle all aspects of delivery (they pick up the item, and deliver)
+You can do it on eBay by yourself, or let Amazon handle all aspects of delivery (they pick up the item, and deliver)

 - Upload images of your physical products (e.g. idols, paper models, etc.).
 Even the images are on high demand, people are always looking for images for their own use and will be glad to find one that fits their needs.
-You can do this through your own website, established sites like pinterest, or follow any of the sites mentioned in the previous section.
+You can do this through your own website, established sites like Pinterest, or follow any of the sites mentioned in the previous section.
 You can treat it as passive income, while the real cash flows in from selling the products.

 - You can have your own website to sell them (talk to me if you don’t know where to start!)

 3. Make money merely by your online presence, and some work

 You don’t need to actively sell your digital or physical products.
 There are other ways too..

 - Showcase your skills, and make the audience come back for more.
 There are websites that pay for the views, and clicks.
 Start with Facebook, Pinterest, and graduate to better avenues